100+ of the Best music resources

 If you can’t practice, you can’t progress.
 If this list has you all excited to play, but you’re still pounding keys on an older keyboard, Family Piano Co has some really good options for you.

 In addition to acoustic pianos, we also have many digital keyboards and pianos from Kawai, Casio, and Roland.
-Any we have in stock are at the point of being viable learning tools for most students and musicians.
+Any we have in stock are at the point of being viable instruments for most students and musicians.
 It can be daunting knowing the exact differences between each model, but our knowledgeable staff can walk you through them all so you can pick the best possible option.
-We price-match Amazon, and other major online retailers, to ensure you get the best price, and additionally, you can take digitals home immediately, get more hands-on training from us, and you support a local business on top of that!
+We price-match Amazon, and other major online retailers, to ensure you get the best price, and additionally, local customers can take digitals home immediately, get more hands-on training from us, and you support a small business on top of that!

 Unit I: Everyday Tools